osamuaoki/dot-vim/README.md

  $ cd ~/.vim
  $ git submodule update --init --recursive
  $ git submodule foreach 'git config --add submodule.$name.update rebase'
+ $ git submodule foreach 'git config pull.rebase true'
  $ git submodule foreach 'git remote set-url --push origin DISABLED_FOR_PUSH'
  $ git config pull.rebase true
  $ vimconf a
 ```

+This forces to pull always with rebase and stop pushing to someone
+else's repo accidentally even if you have write access right.

 If you clone this repo, you may wish to use something like the following
 `git clone` command instead to commit changes back to your github via `ssh`.